-Real analysis is a very natural extension of calculus.
-In the first part of the course, we will develop rigorous proofs of many key calculus theorems - theorems whose validity was only assumed in the Calculus sequence.
-From there, we will move to a formal consideration of real numbers and point-set topology, which are extensions of the more elementary notions learned in calculus.
-Offered the fall semester of odd years.
-Prerequisites: MAT 233 and MAT 241, each with grade of "C-" or higher.
+Real analysis is a natural extension of Calculus.
+In the first part of the course, we will develop rigorous proofs of many key Calculus theorems - theorems whose validity was only assumed in the Calculus sequence.
+From there, we will move to a formal consideration of real numbers and point-set topology, which are extensions of the more elementary notions learned in Calculus.
+Offered the Spring semester of odd years.
+Prerequisites: MAT-196 and MAT-233, each with grade of "C-" or higher.